apache/mynewt-site/docs/os/tutorials/sensors/sensor_nrf52_bno055_oic.md

 Perform the following steps to reboot the board with the new images:

 1. Connect the BNO055 sensor to the nRF52-DK board.
-See the [Enabling an Off-Board Sensor in an Existing Application](/os/tutorials/sensors/sensor_offboard_config.md) tutorial for instructions.
+See the [Enabling an Off-Board Sensor in an Existing Application Tutorial](/os/tutorials/sensors/sensor_offboard_config.md) for instructions.

     **Note**: You do not need the serial connection from your computer to the nRF52-DK board for this tutorial because we are not using the shell to view the sensor data.